Why become a History of England Member ? I can think of three – hopefully good reasons

 There is no advertising on Shedcasts, and you can download it to most Apple and Android apps, and listen to it just like to listen to the freebies, though on a separate feed.
 You can access quizzes, and from time to time we have polls and prizes.
 You get transcripts too.

-So fingers crossed that you’ll want to sign up!
-You can join for a monthly recurring subscription, which you can cancel at any time of course.
-Or an annual, recurring subscription; which effectively gives you two months free, which is nice, and avoids monthly currency conversion charges.
+You can join for a £4 monthly recurring subscription, which you can cancel at any time of course.
+Or a £40 annual, recurring subscription; which effectively gives you two months free, which is nice, and avoids monthly currency conversion charges.
 Please note that the subscription renews automatically until you stop it; your provider (Paypal or the card provider) should send you confirmations, and invoices and billing details are always available through this site through your account.
 You can pay by credit/debit card, or by Paypal.
 Start by choosing the option which suits you best below.

 Please note that although my prices are in UK £, your card company or Paypal will easily and automatically convert into your local currency.